Call-for-Code-for-Racial-Justice/Incident-Accuracy-Reporting-System/README.md

 ### Ideas for Extending IARS Technically

 - Support for multi-cloud, multi-networks: deploying the application across any cloud platform or a multi-cloud platform.
 This is especially important if the system may want to be run across state lines and different Cloud platforms are used.
 Also if different blockchain networks are used - it makes it easier to interconnect "mixed networks".
 Consider deploying on top of RH OpenShift.
-- Add a ML filter to ensure accuracy of posted evidence from the public
+- Add a Quantitative evaluation of the k-Means clustering algorithm, in addition to the qualitative approach of this project.
+Other machine learning or clustering techniques can also be explored.
 - Adding mobile support
 - Adding container security software: lifecycle vulnerability management for scanning containers (on RHM: Neuvector)